Undergraduate Major Frequently Asked Questions

 Is it possible to study abroad in MSE?Click to Open

 The ability of a student in any engineering major to study abroad depends on their advanced placement credit, their affiliation requirements, and which courses they would like to complete abroad.
-It is recommended that MSE majors planning to study abroad to take MSE 3010 and 3030 in the summer with the Co-op students, then going away in the fall of the junior year.
+It is recommended that MSE majors planning to study abroad to take MSE 3010 and 3030 in the summer with the Co-op students.
 MSE will accept a reasonably broad range of lab courses in place of MSE 3110, and design experiences are also relatively easy to find for MSE 3070.
 Students may also consider completing requirements early for MSE 2060 and 2620 and taking a semester leave in the spring of their sophomore year.

 What are the requirements for good academic standing in MSE at Cornell?Click to Open